 One of the best and least-known sources for stories on how GIS is used in thousands of different settting is the archive of papers presented at the annual ESRI user conference.
 It's part of the ESRI online library.
 You can search on anything.

-Another great source for general GIS tips is the new ESRItv Channel on youtube
+Another great source for general GIS tips is the ESRI Channel on youtube

 Chris sent me a registrant list, for each case where I noticed a lot of similar types of groups I'll provide some help links below: